mrporcles/docker-sonerezh/README.md

 # Sonerezh with Docker

-This is the Git repository of the official Docker image for [Sonerezh](https://www.sonerezh.bzh).
-See the Hub page for more informations.
+This repository hosts the source code for a Docker image for [Sonerezh](https://www.sonerezh.bzh).
+This has been forked off the original as that image didn't seem to be manitained.
+See the Hub page for more information.

 **WARNING**: the Docker image for Sonerezh is still under development.
 Some functionnality are broken like email notifications for example.